Extending the Thermodynamic Form Factor Bootstrap Program: Multiple particle-hole excitations, crossing symmetry, and reparameterization invariance: Reparameterization invariance of thermodynamic form factors

 Because the contribution to the phase involves the difference of contributions coming from the $\alpha_j$'s and $\beta_i$'s, if $\beta_{i>2}=\alpha_j$ for some $i,j$, the contributions cancel and the axiom is functionally independent of $\beta_{i>2},\alpha_j$.

-One final intuitive way of understanding reparameterization invariance is to recognize that the TDFF depends on the difference between the particle content of the {\rm in} and {\rm out} states.
-Thus if the in and out-state have coinciding content, the effects of it simply cancel.
+One final intuitive way of understanding reparameterization invariance is to recognize that the TDFF depends on the difference between the particle content of the \emph{in} and \emph{out} states.
+Thus if the \emph{in} and \emph{out}-state have coinciding content, the effects of it simply cancel.
 Let us return to the equivalence we were just considering, $f_{\rho_p}(\beta|\alpha)=f_{\rho_p}(\beta+i\pi,\alpha)$.
-For these two form factors, the differences between the particle distributions of the in- and out-states are the same.
+For these two form factors, the differences between the particle distributions of the \emph{in}- and \emph{out}-states are the same.

 First consider $f_\rho(\beta+i\pi,\alpha)$ with particle-hole excited state given by $(\alpha, \beta + i\pi)$.
-The distribution of the rapidities in the \emph{out}-state is taken to be $\rho^{out}_{\rm p}(\theta)=\rho_{\rm p}(\theta)$ while in the \emph{in}-state it is modified by $1/L$ corrections due to $\alpha$ and $\beta$:
+The distribution of the rapidities in the \emph{out}-state is taken to be $\rho^{out}_{\rm p}(\theta)=\rho_{\rm p}(\theta)$ while in the {\rm in}-state it is modified by $1/L$ corrections due to $\alpha$ and $\beta$:

 We now reparametrize the TDFF by adding an excitation at $\beta$ to both the \emph{in}-state and the \emph{out}-state.
 In doing so the two distributions become

 and both states contain now a single particle excitation, see Fig.~\ref{fig:gauge}.
 While $\rho^{out}_{\rm p}(\theta)$ and $\rho^{in}_{\rm p}(\theta)$ are different in both cases, their difference